Introduction

 For training, Chanakya took him to Takshashila (Taxila), currently in Pakistan.
 Where Greek and Hindu sculpture says completely differently that Chandragupta was an inhabitant student of Takshashila University and Chanakya was a native of the Takshashila region.

-Taxilia (Tashshila) University
+Taxilia (Takshashila) University

 Chanakya already was a master at Takshashila University.
 He used to teach subjects economics and politics.